openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 ### Block Floating Point Quantization
-Block floating point quantisation is numerical format that allows the majority of computations in a neural network to take place using integer maths for efficiency, while maintaining much of the automatic scaling ability of floating point arithmatic.
+Block floating point quantization is numerical format that allows the majority of computations in a neural network to take place using integer maths for efficiency, while maintaining much of the automatic scaling ability of floating point arithmetic.
 It also provides significant reduction in storage and bandwidth requirements compared to normal floating point formats.
 As with other numerical formats employed in neural network accelerators, any deviation from full precision arithmetic comes at the risk of loss of network accuracy.
 One way to handle custom arithmetic is with [Quantization](Quantization.md).
 Another way is to model the custom arithmetic in training framework such as NNCF, and run a few re-training epochs to fine-tune the weights.
 This document describes addition of block floating point arithmetic to NNCF.

 #### Comparison with integer quantization
 Both block floating point and integer quantization reduce the computations employed to low bit width integers.